gmac/sass-thematic/README.md

 ## The Problem:

-You're building a site that gets themed with customizable colors, fonts, sizes, etc. So, you set up a base stylesheet for the site, and then maintain a separate theme stylesheet for custom style overrides.
+We're building a site that gets themed with customizable colors, fonts, sizes, etc. So, we set up a base stylesheet for the site, and then maintain a separate theme stylesheet for custom style overrides.

 This works, but makes updating difficult.
 All changes in the base stylesheet must be mirrored in the theme-specific overrides.
 Keeping these stylesheets synchronized is tedious and error-prone.
 It would be great if we could just _automate_ the generation of these theme overrides from the base source...

-That is Sass Thematic.
+This is Sass Thematic.

 ## How it works:

-### 1. Configure
+### 1. Structure

-Provide file paths for your main Sass file, and for a vars file with all of your theme variables defined.
-We extract the names of all theme variables from this vars file.
+First, we setup a sanctioned file in our Sass library that defines all theme variables.
+We'll extract the names of these theme variables when generating a theme stylesheet.
 For example:

 **In *_theme_vars.scss*:**